-The Virtual Research Environment will be installed with a docker compose setup.
+The Research Workspaces can be installed with a docker compose setup.
 This way the hole platform is up and running within minutes.

 First we need to checkout the code.